 Chicken Puff Pastries aka Chicken Patties

 So many trips to Pakistan involved cautiously* eating the savory loot from bakeries.
 My favorites were the mini-pizzas, which were nothing like the pizza we know but inexplicably good.
-And of course, these Chicken Puff Pastries, or Chicken Patties as Pakistanis often call them.
+And of course, these Chicken-Stuffed Puff Pastries, or Chicken Patties as Pakistanis often call them.

 Exactly how Chicken Patties became such an ubiquitous Pakistani bakery item, I’m not sure.
 But the British Raj likely had something to do with it.
 In fact, savory puff pastries became popular in 18th Century Britain, which may explain why these patties became prevalent in an area where tandoors were more popular than ovens.